LYNCH·LLP

 • What is Antonio J Caiado's overall allowance rate?

-Yes.
-The allowance rate ranges from 66% to 75% across the examiner's art units, indicating variation in the record within TC 2100.
+The allowance rate ranges from 66% to 75% across the examiner's art units, reflecting variation in disposition outcomes within the technology center.

 ◈ RESPONDING TO AN OFFICE ACTION